eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-configuration.md

 The primary mechanism for configuring Deposit Services is through environment variables.
 This aligns with the patterns used in development and production infrastructure which rely on Docker and its approach to runtime configuration.

-Secondary configuration is provided by Spring Boot application.properties.
-This configuration includes lower-level parameters such as message queues, the base url of Pass-Core, etc.
+Secondary configuration is provided by Spring Boot `application.properties`.
+This configuration includes lower-level parameters such as message queues, the base URL of Pass Core, etc.

 ## Production Configuration Variables